isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 My eyes were glued to the message written by Chairman Nomura Minoru for the first issue in February 1961.

-“This association was born as an organization for nationwide communication and cooperation among those who struggle with the difficulties of returning to society, not only for themselves, but also for the sake of others who suffer from the same illnesses and get stuck.
+> “This association was born as an organization for nationwide communication and cooperation among those who struggle with the difficulties of returning to society, not only for themselves, but also for the sake of others who suffer from the same illnesses and get stuck.…… (omission)
+>

-What narrows their paths?
-We all know that there are many problems and

- none of them is small.
-Not only we, but also officials, scientists, doctors and

- social workers understand it.
-Although some measures have been taken, albeit

-in a meager and crude way, there are still a number of tuberculosis survivors

-who are in trouble, suffering from the burden of their lives and worried about
+> What narrows their paths?
+We all know that there are many problems and none of them is small.
+Not only we, but also officials, scientists, doctors and social workers understand it.
+Although some measures have been taken, albeit in a meager and crude way, there are still a number of tuberculosis survivors who are in trouble, suffering from the burden of their lives and worried about tomorrow's relapse.

-tomorrow's relapse.
+>

-The problem is too big, too complicated, too inaccessible.
-This is the voice

-of the public.
-But those who cannot stand idly by, those who feel it in their own

-skin, have no choice but to stand up.
-Here are two different approaches to the

-problem, one from the outside, the other from the inside…”
+> The problem is too big, too complicated, too inaccessible.
+This is the voice of the public.
+But those who cannot stand idly by, those who feel it in their own skin, have no choice but to stand up.
+Here are two different approaches to the problem, one from the outside, the other from the inside. (later omission)”

 I also found that in the National Colony Monthly Report No. 5, August, Chairman Nomura shed light on the dream I had been searching for.

-      “We are in high spirits for the upcoming Tuberculosis Prevention Week at

-  the end of October, when we will organize a meeting of the Tuberculosis

-  Colonies scattered throughout the country.
-We are very small and poor in

-numbers and skills.
-There are less than 15, including those in the planning
+> “We are in high spirits for the upcoming Tuberculosis Prevention Week at the end of October, when we will organize a meeting of the Tuberculosis Colonies scattered throughout the country.
+We are very small and poor in numbers and skills.
+There are less than 15, including those in the planning stage.

-  stage.
 The total number of cured people in the colony is 250 to 260.
+>

-It would not be worth the buzzing of a bee to the eyes of politicians or
+>It would not be worth the buzzing of a bee to the eyes of politicians or businessmen.

-businessmen.
 Even the word in high spirit might be common only among us.
+>

-However, a preparatory meeting was held at the end of July, and a total of

-   10 institutions had gathered, some from as far away as Yamagata, Fukuoka,
+> However, a preparatory meeting was held at the end of July, and a total of 10 institutions had gathered, some from as far away as Yamagata, Fukuoka, Kumamoto, Yamaguchi, Nagano and Kanagawa prefectures.
+>

-   Kumamoto, Yamaguchi, Nagano and Kanagawa prefectures.
-I told them, “This may be the first attempt in the world, let alone in Japan.”
+> I told them, “This may be the first attempt in the world, let alone in Japan.”
+>

-  It had no significance because of its novelty.
-Each attempt began under

-     uncontrollable circumstances with empty hands and from nothing with the   spirit, “Who can do this but us?
+> It had no significance because of its novelty.
+Each attempt began under uncontrollable circumstances with empty hands and from nothing with the   spirit, “Who can do this but us?
 It was born before any law was in place, and it has been the impetus for the enactment of laws.
+>

-Every social need begins in private hands.
+> Every social need begins in private hands.
 These are the general rules of the business world.
+>

-   For that reason I expect.
+> For that reason I expect.
 I expect a lot.
 Not because I have any influential background, such as political, ideological or social.
 It is just to win without fighting.
+>
-That is why I expect it.
+> That is why I expect it.
+>

-I think Tokugawa Ieyasu (Japan's first general in the Edo period) must have

-felt the same when he considered which side to take in the stone battle on the bank of the Abeno River.
-People are strong when they are weak and can live most purely when they are the fewest...”
+> I think Tokugawa Ieyasu (Japan's first general in the Edo period) must have felt the same when he considered which side to take in the stone battle on the bank of the Abeno River.
+People are strong when they are weak and can live most purely when they are the fewest.(later omission)”

  Examined in the relationship between the social welfare policies of the time, the Council for the Employment of the Physically Handicapped finally reported its measures on “Promoting Employment of Persons with Severe Physical Disabilities, Cured of Tuberculosis, and Mentally Retarded” only in May of that year, and it was surprising that the statements of Chairman Nomura were full of foresight so much.